KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 # Developer notes

-The following sections contain information about the code that might not be immediately obvious.
+If you are planning on contributing code, the following sections contain information about the code that might not be immediately obvious.
 Reading these sections may make the code easier to understand, as well as ensuring that PR's are written in a way that matches the rest of the code base.

 Note that the code requires a C++17 compliant compiler -- which means you should be using C++17 coding conventions.
 That includes using `std::string_view` (or `ttlib::cview`) for strings when practical.
 See the **Strings** section below for information about working with `wxString`.

 ## Debug builds

 When you create a debug build, there will be an additional **Debug** menu to the right of the **Help** menu that will give you access to additional functionality for easier debugging.
-In addition most items in the Navigation pane will have one or more additional context menu commands available under Debug builds.

-## ART files

-Original art images are in the `art_src/` directory.
-All art is automatically converted into XPM or PNG header files as part of the build process.
-The converted art is _not_ part of the repository, so to change artwork, only the original needs to be changed.

 ## Strings